OpenNewsLabs/field-guide-security-training-newsroom/drafts/org_best_practices.md

         > compromise your sensitive communications.
 Most importantly for
         > news organizations, PGP only secures the body of an email,
         > leaving email addresses and the subject line exposed
         > to eavesdroppers.
-You are likely to get more “return on
+You are likely to get more "return on
-        > investment” with simpler channels, such as Signal.
+        > investment" with simpler channels, such as Signal.

 **Secure Organizational Channels**